-- enrollment and classification changes (including classification changes resulting in your enrollment or the termination of your coverage); - the timely payment of Benefits; and - notifying you of the termination or modifications to the Plan.
+- Enrollment and classification changes (including classification changes resulting in your enrollment or the termination of your coverage). - The timely payment of the service fee to UnitedHealthcare. - The funding of Benefits on a timely basis. - Notifying you of the termination or modifications to the Plan.